FrancescoTamborra/MNIST_vanilla_keras/README.md

 # MNIST_vanilla_keras
-Using a vanilla network with keras to learn handwritten digits
+Using a vanilla network with keras for image classification

+#ComputerVision #NeuralNetwork #MachineLearning #Classification